 At a design level, the objective of the study is to bring attention to the extraordinary amount of space in Detroit dedicated to parking, and to illustrate the high opportunity cost that comes with dedicating so much space to a use far less productive than revenue-generating, dense real estate.
 Part of this objective is to suggest alternatives to the paradigm of automotive transport in a city still heavily reliant upon it, even when that paradigm has failed the city macroeconomically (disinvestment and loss of jobs from the volatility and transitions of a monolithic industrial sector), microeconomically (businesses and families heavily dependent upon very expensive cars), and environmentally (Detroit has truly horrific air pollution, in no small part from car traffic, and runoff from traffic surfaces is a major source of water pollution and soil contamination).

-While I’m avoiding getting bogged down in a granular level of detail in architectural design, I wanted to apply some specific tenets include increasing overall lot permeability (thinking about long-term sustainability and urban resiliency at large, reducing stormwater runoff that would be otherwise caused by hardscaped parking surfaces and will not only flood basements but also cost money with the GLWA/DWSD’s new drainage charge) while also building as densely as realistically possible.
-I will also explore cost options to build underground or above-ground parking.
+While I’m trying to avoid getting bogged down in a granular level of detail in architectural design, I wanted to apply some specific design tenets.
+These include increasing overall lot permeability (thinking about long-term sustainability and urban resiliency at large, reducing stormwater runoff that would be otherwise caused by hardscaped parking surfaces and will not only flood basements but also cost money with the GLWA/DWSD’s new drainage charge) while also building as densely as realistically possible.
+Entries will usually explore cost options to build underground or above-ground parking.
 Many entries will attempt to match surrounding neighborhood density, if applicable.

-Questions being asked when looking at a site: What used to be on the site?
-What did the neighborhood used to look like– before the dark times, before the Empire (where “dark times” may literally refer to the low-albedo asphalt as well as the hegemony of the parking space)?
-What does the neighborhood look like now, and how can we address local market needs and some vague attempt at architectural continuity while also maximizing density?
+Questions being asked when looking at a site: What used to be here?
+What did the neighborhood used to look like– “before the dark times, before the Empire” (where “dark times” may literally refer to the low-albedo asphalt as well as the hegemony of the parking space)?
+What does the neighborhood look like now?
+How can we address local market needs and some vague attempt at architectural continuity while also maximizing density?

 STANDARDS OF PARKING